hyhung12/NodeJS_Beginner/README.md

     const app = listen(3000, function(){
     console.log('server started on port 3000'}); -> listen TCP connections on port 3000
     // callback function: return sth after performing action

+    app.get('/', function (req, res){
+    res.send('hello');

+    get -> when a request is made to the URL, req and res objects are created and available for the callback function